 Secondly, a high fat diet doesn’t work well for everyone.
-Some people have trouble digesting and metabolizing fats.
+Some people have trouble digesting and metabolizing fats, and high fat diets may cause inflammation in these people.
+Blame your genetics.
 We all have different metabolic needs, and that means some bodies run better with more proteins or carbs and and less fat.
 If that’s the case, a high fat diet may not work well for you.
 Further, the diet includes a lot of dairy (there are ways around this), which can cause digestive distress and inflammation in certain people, and I don’t recommend regular use of cheese or dairy.
 May cause loose stool or high triglycerides.

 It’s super important to monitor your bloodwork while you’re doing keto to make sure your cholesterol and trigs aren’t taking a massive spike, which would indicate inflammation and a clue that this diet isn’t for you.
 Make sure your trigs stay under 100 and your trig: HDL ratio is 2:1 or less.

 Thirdly, this diet takes serious dedication.
 It takes a lot of prep and research and may trigger some obsessive habits around food.
 If you have a history of disordered eating, take pause.
 You may also suffer some social limitations.

 Also, it sucks to avoid fruit, legumes, and root vegetables.
 These foods have many digestive and overall disease-fighting benefits.
 The veggie rec for optimal health is about 6-9 cups of produce per day.
 On a keto diet you’re really restricted here, and that means you’re minimizing important disease-fighting antioxidants, fiber, and phytonutrients.
 Carbs are fuel for your gut bugs, and we don’t yet know the long term implications of a lower fiber diet on the microbiome.